Michael Corinthos: General

 In April 2015, Duell won the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 While it was Duell's fourth nomination, it was his first in the supporting actor category and his first win overall.

+In 2023, Charlie Mason from Soaps She Knows placed Michael at #36 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Despite having one dad who’s a career criminal (hey there, Sonny Corinthos) and another who never met a plot that he wouldn’t hatch (R.I.P, A.J.
+Quartermaine), Carly’s son is the straightest of arrows.
+Unless, that is, he’s out for revenge; in that case, all bets are off."